-Assistant Professor, Faculty of Science and Deputy Director, Institute of Applied Data Analytics
+Assistant Professor, Faculty of Science and Deputy Dean, Faculty of Science

 Ong Wee Hong is an assistant professor in Computer Science in the Universiti Brunei Darussalam (UBD).
 He joined the UBD in 2007.
 Before joining the UBD, he taught in the Jefri Bolkiah College of Engineering from 1998 to 2007.
 His research interests are based around development of intelligent systems for personal robots and ambient intelligence.
 In particular, he is exploring the application of artificial intelligent techniques and info-communication technologies in developing intelligent systems.
 He is leading the Robotics and Intelligent Systems Laboratory (Robolab).
 Current projects include unsupervised human activities recognition, storage cloud-based IoT system, mobile robot navigation, human emotion perception for human-robot interaction and computer vision based automated classification of herbarium species.